 - the arc of economic development over time;

 - changes in industry composition;

 - Continuing to progress the deep dives for the priority industry sectors outlined in the Roadmap.
 This includes input from businesses, starting with defence, followed by freight and logistics, with reports released for each industry sector.
 The deep dives are providing an understanding of industry dynamics, including strategic context, the current state of the industry in the Parkland City and the key drivers that can underpin further investment;

 - Releasing background and technical reports which informed the development of the Blueprint and Roadmap.
-Refer to the WPCA’s website.
+Refer to our Blueprint and Economic Development Roadmap Resources page.

 - Continuing collaboration with peak bodies, councils and other organisations to establish greater transparency and deeper evidence base of infrastructure investment.
 This will support economic strengths and opportunities in the Parkland City and inform exploration and development of new priorities and industry sectors.